 The more we learn about the pyramids, the more questions appear.
 Despite many theories – ramps and pulleys, water-aided stone sleds, rolling wooden ramps, and massive causeways – there is no concrete evidence explaining exactly how these giant stones were lifted into place and secured.

-Researchers have been unable to copy the mortar binding pyramid stones despite understanding what it’s made of.
-Scientists have found possible hidden chambers using heat imaging and satellite technology, but so far, haven’t figured out what’s in them or their purpose.
-So much of the Great Egyptian Pyramids remains a mystery for amateurs and professionals alike.
+Researchers have been unable to copy the mortar binding pyramid stones despite understanding what it is made of.
+Scientists have discovered possible hidden chambers using heat imaging and satellite technology, but so far, they have not figured out what is inside them or their purpose.
+Much of the Great Egyptian Pyramids remains a mystery for both amateurs and professionals.